Introduction

 # see ?leafDraw for more information

-• P1, P2, P3 define the extend and angles of the mission area.
+• P1, P2, and P3 define the extent and angles of the mission area.

-• Flight direction angle and along distance is defined by P1->P2
+• Flight direction angle and along-track distance are defined by P1 -> P2.

-• P4 is the launching point.
-Try to digitize it very carefully because of getting an optimal launch altitude.
+• P4 is the launch position.
+Digitize it very carefully because it is used to estimate the launch altitude.

-Finish digitizing and save it as a KML file.
-Take care to add the correct extensions ’‘.kml’’ (the ‘’makeAP()’’ function is requiring the correct extension).
-In the current example save it as a kml file named ‘’firstSurvey.kml’’.
+Finish digitizing and save the result as a KML file.
+Take care to add the correct .kml extension.
+The makeAP() function requires the correct extension.
+In the current example, save the file as firstSurvey.kml.

 Working directories and other structural defaults

-The project structure will look like the figure.
+The project structure will look like the figure below.

 Example of uavRmp folder structure